Merlin Easley Obituary (2020) - Kirksville Daily Express

 A private family funeral service will follow the visitation.

-Burial will be in the Indian Hill Cemetery, north of Gifford, Missouri.
+Burial will be in the Indian Hill Cemetery, north of South Gifford, Missouri.